Washington DC Trip Itinerary | Best 3-5 Days And Tips

 Holocaust Museum to International Spy Museum: Lyft $8.

-Below is what we used for our tour.
+Below is what we used for our moonlight tour.
+I highly recommend.

 Lafayette Square, located directly north of the White House in Washington, D.C., has a rich history.
 The seven-acre public park originally used as a family graveyard, racetrack, and market in the 18th century, eventually became part of the White House grounds.
 Throughout its existence, it has attracted notable residents, including members of Congress and diplomats.
 Today, it remains a popular spot for tourists, photographers, and those interested in political activism.